Collaboration tool: Chat systems

 Chat systems allow people to write and send messages in real-time.
 They are usually structured in chat rooms which show usernames, number of people, location, discussion topic and more.

 Decision support systems

 Decision support systems support groups to manage the decision making process.
 They give people the ability to exchange their brainstorming, analyzing their ideas and even are used for voting.
 Decision making is becoming more and more a core function of modern work.
 According to studies 50% of organizational decisions fail.

 Multiplayer video games

-Computer games are a good example of how a multi-user situation could look like in the future.
+Computer games are a common example of how a multi-user situation could look like in the future.
 They are constantly developed and expanded with features such as chat and video systems.

 Online Collaboration Tools

 Online collaboration tools are web-based applications that offer basic services such as instant messaging for groups, mechanisms for file sharing and collaborative search engines (CSE) to find information distributed within the system of the organization, community or team.
 Additionally, the functionality is sometimes further expanded by providing for example integrated online calendars, shared online-whiteboards to organize tasks and ideas or internet teleconferencing integrations.
 The focus of online collaboration tools ranges from simple to complex, inexpensive to expensive, locally installed to remotely hosted and from commercial to open source.